hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 VSA supports only one virtual network interface.
 As a result, the above three types of traffic must flow on the same network.
 For Helion, this is the management VLAN.
 P4000 hardware arrays support multiple network interfaces.
 For P4000, iSCSI and management traffic must flow through the management VLAN.
 However, inter-cluster traffic can be configured for a separate VLAN to provide an additional level of network data isolation.

-For StoreVirtual network design best practices, see <a href="http://h20195.www2.hp.com/v2/GetDocument.aspx?docname=4AA2-5615ENW&doctype=white%20paper&doclang=EN_US&searchquery=keywords=(AND)%20storevirtual%20&cc=us&lc=en,en-us">StoreVirtual 4000 Storage Network design considerations and best practices</a>. <!-- note that this hyperlink is deliberately in html due to the nested parentheses which screws up the native MDP formatting and thus breaks the link -->
+For StoreVirtual network design best practices, see <a href="http://h20195.www2.hp.com/v2/GetDocument.aspx?docname=4AA2-5615ENW&doctype=white%20paper&doclang=EN_US&searchquery=keywords=(AND)%20storevirtual%20&cc=us&lc=en,en-us">StoreVirtual 4000 Storage Network design considerations and best practices</a> in PDF. <!-- note that this hyperlink is deliberately in html due to the nested parentheses which screws up the native MDP formatting and thus breaks the link -->

 The following diagram depicts a StoreVirtual network deployed as a flat network, as shown in [Figure 5](#fig5):